jonlpersson/ed-latimore/site/_drafts/the-tao-of-jeet-kune-do-21-quotes--6-big-ideas.md

 ## **Patterns and systems**

 * "Set patterns, incapable of adaptability, of pliability, only offer a better cage.
-Truth is outside of all patterns."
+Truth is outside of all patterns."<br><br>&nbsp;
-* "One can function freely and totally if he is “beyond the system.”
+* **"One can function freely and totally if he is “beyond the system.”
 The man who is really serious, with the urge to find out what truth is, has no style at all.
-He lives only in what is."
+He lives only in what is."**<br><br>You have to learn the rules before you can break the rules.
+By learning the rules, you come to understand the system and how it's built.
+In fact, by learning the system, you may even gain a place inside of the system.
+And it's from within the system that you can tear it down.<br>&nbsp;

 ## **Total comprehension**